jomartin-999/spring-boot-for-vmware-gemfire/docs/gemfire-properties.md

 <td class="icon">
 Tip
 </td>
-<td class="content">Prefer SDG properties over Geode properties.
+<td class="content">Prefer [spring-data-gemfire-name] properties over [vmware-gemfire-short-name] properties.
 See the
-SDG properties reference in the <a href="#geode-configuration-metadata-springdata">Appendix</a>.</td>
+[spring-data-gemfire-name] properties reference in the <a href="#geode-configuration-metadata-springdata">Appendix</a>.</td>
 </tr>
 </tbody>